spollard/josh-works.github.io/_pages/blog.md

 - [Playing with the HTTP send/response cycle in Ruby, without Faraday ("HTTP Yeah You Know Me" project)]({{ site.baseurl }}{% link _posts/2017-04-07-playing-with-the-http-sendresponse-cycle-in-ruby.md %})

 ### Non-programming Miscelaneous

+"Programming" is a narrow domain.
+I vastly prefer to think of myself as a problem solver who sometimes uses code.
+Here's a collection of writings from the last ~10 years I've been writing.
+Most of it is from before I became a software developer.

 - [62 Lessons Learned after one year of full time travel]({{ site.baseurl }}{% link _posts/2016-05-30-62-lessons-learned-after-year-of-full-time-travel.md %})
 - [What I've learned from cooking in 36 kitchens in the last year]({{ site.baseurl }}{% link _posts/2016-05-09-what-ive-learned-from-cooking-in-36-kitchens-in-the-last-year.md %})